Optical Spectrum Access (OSA)

 How it works

-OSA relies on a type of multiplexing called wavelength division multiplexing (WDM).
+OSA relies on a signalling technique called wavelength division multiplexing (WDM).
 This is an efficient way to send more than one signal along an optical bearer (the fibre optic cables and equipment along the signal’s path).

 Multiplexing gives each optical signal its own wavelength (or frequency), then combines these signals to send them to their destination at the same time.
 At the end of the path, the networking equipment separates out these wavelengths – or de-multiplexes them – before processing the data.

 We can then configure these different wavelengths to support different protocols and carry different data – or even give you direct access to the fibres to configure yourself with OSA filter connect.

 Use it to offer premium services to your customers from cloud applications to next-gen data centres and ultra-fast file transfers.